All educators deserve the ability to retire with financial security.

 Schools and students succeed when talented young people in search of a challenging career are recruited into the profession, and stay in it for the long term.
 Pensions help do that.

-#1: Pensions provide excellent retirement security.
+Pensions provide excellent retirement security.

-A traditional pension plan provides retired workers with a steady income stream that is guaranteed for life — unlike 401k plans, which offer no guaranteed benefits and are leaving far too many Americans facing a retirement crisis.
+A traditional pension plan provides retired workers with a steady income stream that is guaranteed for life — unlike 401(k) plans, which offer no guaranteed benefits and are leaving far too many Americans facing a retirement crisis.

-#2: Pensions are good for kids and schools.
+Pensions are good for students and schools.

 A UC Berkeley Labor Center study of public schools in California found that “A large majority of teachers who survive the first few years of teaching, stay until at least early retirement age.”

-#4: America’s 401K experiment is failing.
+America’s 401(K) experiment is failing.

-Poor returns, high fees to Wall Street, and participants cashing out their funds prematurely — the list of problems with 401Ks goes on, and on.
-It is tremendously difficult just to know what your proper savings target should be and what level of savings will get you there.
+Poor returns, high fees to Wall Street, and participants cashing out their funds prematurely — the list of problems with 401(k)s goes on and on.

-Pensions measure progress toward funding goals and make adjustments each year in a systematic way, but 401k’s have no such planning mechanism.
+Pensions measure progress toward funding goals and make adjustments each year in a systematic way, but 401(k)s have no such planning mechanism.
 Simple questions like, “How much annual income could I have with $500,000, what would it be worth in tomorrow’s dollars, and will I run out of money?” become very difficult barriers to sound planning.